 Every ticket holder will receive a complimentary regular-sized ice cream of their choice to go with their sweet evening of reading.
 (Yes, there are vegan/non-dairy options!)
 All ice cream may be taken into the readings.
-Alcohol is BYOB (staff cannot open or decant).
 Food is allowed if it isn’t disruptive (leave that hot plate at home!)

-Authors will also be selling/signing copies of their works!
+Authors will also be selling/signing copies of their works, if they choose.

 What Is Ample Hills?

 An ice cream shop, Ample Hills has literary origins: “I too lived – Brooklyn, of ample hills, was mine,” wrote Walt Whitman in Crossing Brooklyn Ferry.
 The shop’s founders wanted to open a place that would bring the community together, and ice cream was precisely the way to do it.
 They use farm fresh ingredients, are a registered dairy plant, pasteurize (and make most of their mix-ins) on site, and have been called “Brooklyn’s freshest.”